DiegoHilderink/navbarPlugin/README.md

 <p>

-* 'addElem' : Create an element bellow the father with the configuration that you designed.
+* 'addElem' : Creates an element below the 'father' with the 'conf' that you design.

-* 'killElem' : Delete an element that you want.
+* 'killElem' : Deletes an element.
 It might be a 'conf', an id, a class or even a mark.

-* 'addNav' : Creates a navbar with the options provide.
-If the 'conf' is null, it'll charge a prefferred menu.
+* 'addNav' : Creates a navbar with the provided options.
+If the 'conf' is null, it charges a prefferred menu.

 * 'addHiden' : Allows a navbar to be hidden or shown.